 When to Go Fly Fishing in Vermont?

 During the summer, water temperatures rise, so the prospects aren’t as good.
-If you want to fish the warmer summer months, head to the cooler mountain streams to try your luck at the native wild trout.
+If you want to fish the warmer summer months, head to the tailwaters or cooler streams in the Green Mountains to try your luck at the native wild trout.
 Otherwise, you can target bass and warm-water fish in certain locations during the summer months.

-The best time to fish the Battenkill River is during the spring and fall.
-You’ll find consistent hatches providing plenty of forage for the trout, so you can catch lots of trout (so long as you nail your presentation!)
+The best time to fish the Battenkill River of the Green Mountains is during the spring and fall.
+You’ll find consistent hatches providing plenty of forage for the trout, so you can bag lots of trout (so long as you nail your presentation!)

 The Wrap Up

 Now you know everything there is to know about fly fishing in Vermont!
-This little state has plenty to offer to fly anglers, with wild trout in abundance and gorgeous scenery as a backdrop.
-You stand the chance of catching a trophy-size fish among the forest and meadows in this northern state.
+Vermont hosts plenty to offer to fly anglers, with wild trout in abundance and gorgeous scenery as a backdrop.
+You stand the chance of catching a trophy-size fish among the forests and meadows in this northern state.